looker/lookerbot/README.md

 1. Click "Schedule" on a Look
 2. Set "Destination" to "Webhook"
 3. Leave "Format" set to "HTML Attachment".
 The format selection is ignored.
 4. Enter the webhook URL.

+  - Post to public channels `/slack/post/channel/my-channel-name`
+  - Post to private groups `/slack/post/group/my-channel-name`
+  - To direct message a user `/slack/post/dm/myusername`

-The path to the slash command endpoint is `/slack/post_to_channel/channel_name`, so if your bot is hosted at `https://example.com` and you want to post to a channel called `data-science`, the URL would be `https://example.com/slack/post_to_channel/data-science`.
+  These URLs are prefixed with the URL your bot.
+So, if yoru bot is hosted at `https://example.com` and you want to post to a channel called `data-science`, the URL would be `https://example.com/slack/post/channel/data-science`.

 5. You'll need to make sure that the `LOOKER_WEBHOOK_TOKEN` environment variable is properly set to the same verification token found in the Looker admin panel.

 ### Data Access